American University of Rome

-The American University of Rome (commonly referred to as AUR) is a degree-granting American university in Rome, Italy.
-AUR is accredited by the Middle States Commission on Higher Education in the United States and is recognized by the Italian Ministry of Education as an American University duly authorized to operate in Italy as a Foreign Higher Education Institution.
-The American University of Rome's degrees, accompanied by a Statement of Comparability or a Dichiarazione di Valore (Certified Degree Equivalency) is valid for admission to Italian graduate degree programs such as the laurea magistrale or Italian first level Master programs.

-The school was founded in 1969, making it the oldest American degree-granting university in Rome.
-AUR is situated near the center of Rome on the Janiculum hill in the Monteverde Vecchio neighborhood, and has a total student enrollment of around 600.
+The American University of Rome (AUR) is a private non-profit American university in Rome, Italy.
+It was founded in 1969, making it the oldest American-accredited university in Italy, and it offers undergraduate degrees, graduate degrees, and study abroad programs to English-speaking students from around the globe.
+The university has over 700 students representing more than 60 nationalities.
+The university campus is located near the center of Rome on the Janiculum hill in the Monteverde Vecchio neighborhood.
 The language of instruction is English.

 History

 AUR has its origins soon after World War II.
 David Colin, an American journalist in Italy prior to and during the war, settled in Rome.
 While American students and professors visited Rome, Colin helped foster cultural exchanges between Americans and their Italian counterparts.
 Over time, informal discussions at his home became more formalized, turning into structured lectures and classes.
 His wife, Joan Carpenter, assisted Colin with this undertaking.

 George Tesoro, an Italian who left Italy in 1940 in protest against Mussolini's fascist regime, began to collaborate with Colin.
 As the program grew, The American University in Rome became reality when AUR was incorporated in 1969 in the District of Columbia with its academic headquarters located in Rome, Italy.